smcclab/smc-course/_resources/01-faq.md

 Just send [Ben an email](mailto:ben.swift@anu.edu.au) (as described above) and he can begin the process of giving you a permission code.

+### What's with the Wattle site for this course? {#wattle-site-for-this-course}

+All the course content will be on this website (<{% link _deliverables/index.md
+%}>), however we've created a special LENS Wattle site which you'll use to submit your weekly [AV Diary entries]({% link _deliverables/01-audiovisual-diary.md %}).
+Since this is a cross-campus course (with COMP and MUSI students) we have to enrol you in that Wattle site manually, and we'll do that asap, but you're not missing out on any content while you wait.

 ### I want to be part of the laptop ensemble in S1 2020, how can I start practising?

 Apart from having a look at the material on this course website, the best way is